surthgide/thesis/text/1_sec.typ

 $ T_(a b) := - 2/detg var(detg cal(L)_m, g^(a b)) $

-and recalling @ein-ten, we can rewrite @varEFE as
+and recalling the definition of the Einstein tensor @ein-ten, we can rewrite @varEFE as

 $ G_(a b) = kappa T_(a b) $